Here are some sample widgets you could interact with from this dashboard:

 yoy change in Institutional Client Services

-We expect the revenues to drop by 4% y-o-y in 2019 due to 3 bps decrease in fees as a % of Assets under Management, before recording a slight growth over the next two years.
+We expect the revenues to jump by 15% y-o-y in 2020 due to 5 bps decrease in fees as a % of Assets under Management.

 Investment Management [=A*B]